⊕ General information

-FEATool Multiphysics is short for Finite Element Analysis Toolbox for Multi-Physics, and is a fully integrated MATLAB computer simulation software suite for modeling and simulation of partial differential equations (PDE), continuum mechanics, physical processes, and engineering applications.
+FEATool Multiphysics is short for Finite Element Analysis Toolbox for Multiphysics, and is a fully integrated simulation software for modeling and simulation of partial differential equations (PDE), continuum mechanics, physical processes, and engineering applications.

 What kind of problems can FEATool Multiphysics solve?

 FEATool Multiphysics can model and solve general systems of coupled partial differential equations (PDE) which enables simulation of many types of physical phenomena found in continuum mechanics, such as heat and mass transfer, computational fluid dynamics (CFD), structural mechanics (SME), computational electromagnetics (CEM), and chemical, transport, and reaction engineering problems.

 What are the benefits of using FEATool Multiphysics?

 FEATool Multiphysics is designed to be very easy to use and a fully integrated simulation package including CAD and geometry modeling tools, preprocessing and automatic grid generation, solvers, and post processing.
 This makes it possible to very quickly set up simulation experiments and test ideas, all in the same program so that the time to (start) solution is very short.
 Moreover, since FEATool can integrate seamlessly with MATLAB one can also leverage the m-scripting language and MATLAB toolboxes together with FEATool.

 FEATool is specifically designed to be easy to use, and also very general so that any kind of equation or problem can be studied.
 Moreover, FEATool feature optional native integration with MATLAB, and is extensible so as to interface with other software and simulation tools such as OpenFOAM, FEniCS, SU2 Code, Gmsh, ParaView, and Plotly.